D4nielZ4k/Internet-of-Thing-project/README.md

 - Fully documented and modular
 - Separated into files:
   - `wifiConnection.py` for Wi-Fi
-  - `keys.py` for Adafruit IO credentials
+  - `keys.py` for Adafruit IO credentials and Wi-Fi credentials
   - `main.py` for logic

 > 📎 Code included in this repo: